 Oral Pathology Affecting Children and Adolescents

-This course will focus on pathologic lesions of the oral soft and hard tissues that occur primarily in the pediatric and adolescent age group, starting at birth.
+This course will focus on pathologic lesions of the oral soft and hard tissues that occur primarily in the pediatric and adloesscent age group, starting at birth.
+The format will be both in lecture form and as case presentations.
+Topics included will include 1) infectious diseases, 2) mucosal diseases including aphthous ulcerations, 3) soft tissue pathology 4) developmental/genetic diseases of teeth and 5) odontogenic and non-odontogenic neoplasms of children.
+Treatment modalities will be discussed as pertinent.

 Oral-Systemic Interaction: The Opportunities & Barriers for Advancing Healthcare